 Definition:

-Unsupervised Learning is a type of machine learning where the algorithm is provided with data that is neither classified nor labeled.
-The system tries to learn the structure of the data to identify patterns or groupings.
+Unsupervised Learning is a form of machine learning wherein the algorithm receives data that has not been labeled or classified.
+The system attempts to learn about the data’s structure in order to find patterns or groupings.

 Key Techniques:

-Common unsupervised learning techniques include clustering (e.g., k-means) and dimensionality reduction (e.g., PCA).
+Some typical unsupervised learning methods include clustering (such as k-means) and dimensionality reduction (such as PCA).

 Real-World Application:

-Unsupervised learning is used in customer segmentation, anomaly detection, and data visualization.
+Unsupervised learning has applications in customer segmentation, outlier detection, and data visualization.

 8. Reinforcement Learning (RL)